cucapra/dahlia/docs/logicalmemoryaccess.md

 $$ I_f = \left\{ \sum_{x=0}^{n} \left[ (s_x + |0 .. k_x| \times d_x) * \left( \prod_{x'=x+1}^{n}{\sigma_{x'}} \right) \right] ~|~ s_x \in \tau(i_x), d_x \in \delta(i_x) \right\} $$

-It's a bit of a headache to look at, but basically it's capturing the idea of taking every set of literal index integers $a_0..a_n$ that are represented by our index types, and then applying our index-flattening formula and then taking the union of each of these results to produce one set of flattened indices.
+It's a bit of a headache to look at, but basically it's capturing the idea of taking every set of literal index integers $a_0..a_n$ that are represented by our index types, and then applying our index-flattening formula, and then taking the union of each of these results to produce one set of flattened indices.

 **Example.** Consider this program: